xastrobyte/Omega-Psi/readme.md

 For both of these commands, as soon as developer marks it as seen, you will be able to be notified of it immediately
  * As long as you allow messages from Omega Psi

+\* - There is a limitation when it comes to creating notifications.
+Omega Psi can only read a member's presence if the member and Omega Psi have a common guild.
+Omega Psi will save the guild ID that you run the command in.
+If the member or Omega Psi leaves that guild, you will have to run the same command in another common server.
+This is a Discord API limitation and I do not have any control over it.